ERC-BIG-5/labelstudio-tools/README.md

 > [!NOTE]
 > you might add the `:.` to the PYTHONPATH because python does not find the main source package.

+Next, you might want to download the ls project details of each project (if you don't want to do that individually).

+`PYTHONPATH=../python-project-tools:. typer main.py run setup download-all-projects`

 ## main.py